donders-research-data-management/rdm-ontology-di/doc/help/faq/publish-data.rst

     -Reduce precision of indirect identifiers (e.g., use year of birth or age in years)

-    See here for a list of common direct and indirect identifiers:

     +---------------------------------+--------------------------------------------------+
     | Direct identifiers              | Indirect identifiers (limit, or reduce           |
     | (not allowed)                   | precision)                                       |